Toronto Islands: Recreation

 There are several swimming beaches on the Islands, including Centre Island Beach, Manitou Beach, Gibraltar Point Beach, Hanlan's Point Beach and Ward's Island Beach.
-Hanlan's Point Beach includes an officially recognized clothing-optional section, one of only two in Canada.
+Hanlan's Point Beach is an officially recognized nude beach, one of only two in Canada.
 Ward's Island Beach is located on the island east end near the Eastern Gap.
-Island Beach is located on the south side of the island and faces out to Lake Ontario.
+Centre Island Beach is located on the south side of the island and faces out to Lake Ontario.
 The beach is actually two beaches with the portion west of the Lookout Pier called Manitou Beach.
 The eastern boundary is near the western end of the boardwalk from Ward's Island.
 Hanlan's Point Beach is located on the west side of Toronto Islands on Lake Ontario, south of the airport and Hanlan's Point ferry dock.

 Recreational boating has been popular on the Islands for over a century.
 In 1965, the Toronto Island Sailing Club was founded on Algonquin Island out of the former Algonquin Island Schoolhouse.
 In 1970, the club moved to the northwest peninsula of Centre Island in the newly opened Toronto Island Marina.
 The club offers its members certified CANSail courses and competitive racing events with other dinghy clubs, and is also a member in good standing with Sail Canada, Ontario Sailing and the Canadian Albacore Association.

 The Islands are home to four yacht clubs: Harbour City Yacht Club, Island Yacht Club, Queen City Yacht Club and the Royal Canadian Yacht Club.
 There is a public marina, the Toronto Island Marina, and several smaller clubs including the Sunfish Cut Boat Club and the Toronto Island Canoe Club.
 There is also a dragon boat regatta course and grandstand, where the Toronto International Dragon Boat Race Festival is held annually.
 Canoes, kayaks, paddle boats and stand up paddle boards are available for rental.

 Centreville Amusement Park is a children's amusement park which was built in 1967 with a 1900s-style turn-of-the-century theme.
 The park includes a miniature railway and an antique carousel and is open daily in summer.
 The Far Enough Farm is nearby and displays common farm livestock and birds.
 The Franklin's Garden children's garden was created in the 2000s and is located to the west of the Avenue of the Islands.
 A splash pad, hedge maze, and playground are also located nearby.

 On the western side of Ward's Island is a flying disc golf course.
-There are public tennis courts located at Hanlan's Point and a community tennis club at the Ward's Island Tennis Club.
+There is a community tennis club at the Ward's Island Tennis Club.

 Until 2007, Caribana held an annual arts festival at Olympic Island on the August long weekend.
 Other Island events include the Olympic Island Festival, an annual rock concert held from 2004 until 2010.
 It was initiated in 2004 by Sloan's Jay Ferguson.
 The Wakestock festival has also been held on the islands.
 Starting in 1975, the Canadian Open Frisbee Championships were held on Olympic and Ward's Island.